Table of Contents

 Do These 2 Commands Replace the Ten Commandments?

-No. For the Ten Commandments (Exodus 20:3-17) hang from these two commands as our 10 fingers hang from our two hands.
-They are indivisible.
+No. For the Ten Commandments (Exodus 20:2-17) hang from these two commands.
 Love to God makes keeping the first four commandments (which concern God) a pleasure, and love toward our neighbor makes keeping the last six (which concern our neighbor) a joy.

 Did Jesus Abolish the Law?